AhmedaCheick/Azure-DP203-Exam-Prep-Notes/README.md

 ### Some Tech thingy
 * Tell me what I need to know
-* You know what, let's get into rabbit hole with this
+* You know what, let's get into a rabbit hole with this